ecks0/syx/README.md

     rapl_short_limit: 15w
 ```

-...declares profiles named `min` and `max`, each containing one value group.
-Each value group contains
+...declares profiles named `min` and `max`, each containing one value group, with each value group
-cpufreq and rapl values.
+containing cpufreq and rapl values.

 To apply the above profiles, run:
 ```